 Her favorite color is purple so I created this field of tulips to lift her spirits.
 I cut the quote out the full 4 x 4 size, stamped it and glued it to the coaster front.
 I cut the frame out of a 4 x 4 square of Elegant Eggplant with my nestabilites.
 The ribbons were tied on last and the magnet glued to the back.

-Stamps: 3 Step Tulips by Kitchen Sink Stamps
+Stamps: Bitty Tulip Bouquet Multi Step Clear Stamps by Kitchen Sink Stamps

 Papers: US White and Elegant Eggplant by Stampin' Up